FROM BUYING TO DIGITAL FASHION MARKETING

 The module aims to examine the relational dimension of the point of sale, with particular reference to the relationship between the consumer and the store personnel.
 The store, both online and offline, is evolving as a place of experience in which the relational component acquires an increasingly important role, pulling alongside the material components of the store (products and spaces).
 Furthermore, the organized management of the relationship with the final consumer allows hoarding fundamental knowledge for the improvement of customer satisfaction for the design of all levers that are upstream of the retail mix.

-The module aims to deepen the basic elements of management and planning of the buying, exhibition and communication of the products with the final consumer.
+The module aims to examine the basic elements of the definition of the collection structure through a merchandising plan to the management and planning of the buying, exhibition and communication of the products with the final consumer.
 Referring to the basic contents related to consumer analysis and the differentiation of the different channels and formats, the main processes related to project management and product management are examined, representing the incentive to obtain the economic performance of the sale point.
 Particular emphasis is given to the most advanced methods both for "time/delivery" and "place".

 • Digital Fashion